Convective Turing Bifurcation: Introduction

 \subsection{Discussion and open problems}

 Theorem \ref{mainLS} yields rigorous global-in-time accuracy of special solutions of \eqref{eq:cGL} as approximate solutions of \eqref{std}.
-The complementary question of validity for bounded time of general solutions of \eqref{eq:cGL} has been studied for real and complex Ginzburg-Landau in, e.g., \cite{CE,S3} and \cite{vH}, for various classes of initial data on \eqref{eq:cGL},\footnote{ See also \cite{KT} for justification of (rGL) in the nonlocal case, for a model Swift-Hohenberg type equation.} with the typical result that there exists an exact solution of \eqref{std} remaining $\cO(\eps^2)$ close to the corresponding $\cO(\eps)$ term in \eqref{form} on a bounded time interval $\Ht\in [0,T]$, or, in original coordinates $ t\in [0, T/\eps^2]$.
+The complementary question of validity for bounded time of general solutions of \eqref{eq:cGL} has been studied for real and complex Ginzburg-Landau in, e.g., \cite{CE,S3,KSM} and \cite{vH,M3}, for various classes of initial data on \eqref{eq:cGL},\footnote{ See also \cite{KT} for justification of (rGL) in the nonlocal case, for a model Swift-Hohenberg type equation.
+We note that the analysis \cite{KSM} in the case of cubic order nonlinearity does not require smoothing, applying also in the hyperbolic case.
+The analysis of \cite{vH} is restricted to the case of (exactly) quadratic nonlinearity.} with the typical result that there exists an exact solution of \eqref{std} remaining $\cO(\eps^2)$ close to the corresponding $\cO(\eps)$ term in \eqref{form} on a bounded time interval $\Ht\in [0,T]$, or, in original coordinates $ t\in [0, T/\eps^2]$.

 We note for the special solutions of Theorem \ref{mainLS} the convergence error $|U^\eps -\bar U^\eps|$ is $\cO(\eps^2)$ for

 or, using $\partial_x \bar U\sim \eps$, $|\Omega -\bar \Omega|t\lesssim \eps$, for $t\lesssim \eps^{-2}$, in agreement with the general result of \cite{vH}.